FAQs

 One hour of airing is sufficient for covers that have had little contact.

-It's time for a wash if the cover still smells dirty after 12 hours overnight airing.
+It's time for a wash if the cover still smells dirty after 12 hours of overnight airing.

-Is the lanoloszing similar to other wool cover brands?
+Is the lanolizing similar to other wool cover brands?

 Click here to read our full care instructions.